-Introduces students to Western political thought from the ancient to the modern world through a close reading of important thinkers.
-By considering problems of community, obligation, order, justice, liberty and freedom, the course equips students for careful normative reflection on public life.
+Introduces students to the tradition of Western political thought from the ancient to the modern world through a close reading of important thinkers.
+By considering problems of community, obligation, order, justice, liberty and freedom, equips students for careful normative reflection on public life.
 Liberal Arts.

-PHIL 265 Christianity, Postmodernism and Beyond 4-WSP
+PHIL 265 Christianity, Postmodernism and Beyond